akosgarai/playground_engine/pkg/primitives/sphere/README.md

 # Sphere

 This package represents a unit sphere, that is described with the points of its surface.
 The points, and the indices are calculated based in the precision value.
 The math behind the calculation is based on [this](http://www.songho.ca/opengl/gl_sphere.html) very good explanation.
+The bounding object of the `Sphere` is obviously a `Sphere`.

 ## New